susanyang17/doc/dev-ref/Use_Case.md

-The following sections, we will introduce some practical customizations and applications based on ZSS.
+The following sections, we will introduce some practical customizations and applications based on Keikai.